garzafabre/Delta-MOCK/README.md

 	split: reduced-length Delta-Binary representation (needs to set parameter –delta)

 --delta: parameter required by the Delta-Locus and Delta-Binary representations

+--kmax: maximum number of clusters to use during initialisation

 --output: here we can define a path and/or a prefix for the name of the output files.
 In this example, "--output myresults/testrun" will save all output files in directory "myresults" and the name of all files will start with "testrun".
 NOTE: the program does not create directories, it assumes the provided path already exists